feitgemel/TensorFlowProjects/Unet-Projects/Polyp Segmentation - Binary/README.md

 Perfect course for every computer vision enthusiastic

-Before we continue , I actually recommend this [book](https://amzn.to/3STWZ2N) for deep learning based on Tensorflow and Keras :
+Before we continue , I actually recommend this [book](https://amzn.to/3STWZ2N) for deep learning based on Tensorflow and Keras.